mauritssilvis/challenges/java/basic_java_project_cli/README.md

 As we will see, the class file, `Main.class`, cannot be executed from the folder in which it is stored.
 Moreover, Java source and class files are generally stored in different locations.
-Therefore, it is more convenient to compile the source file from the project root folder with a directive that specifies the output directory:
+Therefore, it is more convenient to compile the source file from the project root folder with a `-d` option that specifies the output directory:

 ```shell
 javac -d out src/nl/mauritssilvis/challenges/java/cli/general/projects/basic/Main.java